bon3k/radiobit/README.md

 # Radiobit

-Radiobit is a pocket-sized DIY player for MP3s, internet radio, and Nostr streams.
-It runs on a Raspberry Pi Zero with a tiny LCD display, physical controls, and a PiSugar3 battery module, and is managed through a lightweight web app for playlists, radio links, Nostr public keys, and Wi-Fi.
+Radiobit is a compact DIY music and streaming player that supports a wide range of audio formats, internet radio, and Nostr streams.
+Powered by a Raspberry Pi Zero, it features a small LCD screen, physical buttons, and a PiSugar3 battery pack.
+A minimal web app lets you manage playlists, radio stations, Nostr public keys, and Wi-Fi settings.

 ---